Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-NFL Week 4 of the NFL schedule gets underway on Thursday night with a key NFC matchup between the Arizona Cardinals and Seattle Seahawks.
-The NFC West continues to sport the best overall record among all divisions at 9-3, with all four teams at 2-1 or better.
+The NFC West race heats up on Thursday Night Football when the Seattle Seahawks tangle with the Arizona Cardinals.
+Both teams enter Week 4 of the NFL schedule at 2-1 overall, and both trailing the 3-0 San Francisco 49ers in the division.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Thursday's matchup will pit Cardinals' veteran quarterback Kyler Murray against Seattle veteran Sam Darnold, who is in his first season with the Seahawks after leading the Minnesota Vikings to the postseason last year.
-The sports schedule on Tuesday also includes a full slate of 15 MLB games, and two WNBA playoff matchups to consider.
+After leading the Minnesota Vikings to the postseason in 2024, veteran quarterback Sam Darnold now heads the Seahawks offense as they face veteran quarterback Kyler Murray and the Arizona Cardinals.
+The sports schedule on Wednesday also includes a full slate of 15 MLB games to consider.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.